turutosiya/queryberg/README.md

 queryberg
 =========

-A plugin for search Project Gutenberg
+A jQuery plugin for searching Project Gutenberg